georgexyz19/inkscapetutorial.org/content/posts/extension7_shape_elements.md

 ## Inkex SVG Parsing

-Usually when we load an XML file into memory, we use the default XML parser that comes with `lxml` module.
+When we load an XML file into memory, we usually use the default XML parser that comes with `lxml` module.

 ```